A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning

 \section{Introduction}

-Outcome weighted learning (OWL) \citep{Zhao2012} has gained great popularity as one of the most effective machine learning (ML) techniques for delivering individualized medical or business decisions.
+\IEEEPARstart{O}{utcome} weighted learning (OWL) \cite{Zhao2012} is an effective machine learning (ML) technique for delivering individualized medical or business decisions.
 For example, in a two-armed randomized trial, where participants are randomly assigned to one of two treatments, a ``benefit'' metric is measured to assess the effectiveness of the treatment for each participant.
 The OWL loss function represents the benefit-weighted average shortfall between the randomly assigned treatment and predicted labels, minimization of which will lead to a classifier that can be used to predict the optimal treatment with the highest expected benefit for an individual.

 The current literature on OWL assumes that data scientists have unrestricted access to training data.
-This assumption proves impractical in real-world applications where sensitive health information exists in data sources such as randomized clinical trials, electronic health records, and national surveys, necessitating the protection of data privacy for ethical and legal purposes when training OWL models.
+This assumption proves impractical in real-world applications, where, for example, sensitive health information exists in data sources such as randomized clinical trials, electronic health records, and national surveys, necessitating the protection of data privacy for ethical and legal purposes when training OWL models.

-We propose a general framework of \emph{differentially private weighted empirical risk minimization (DP-wERM)}, of which DP-OWL is a special case, to release privacy-preserving outputs from wERM.
-DP-OWL leverages the recent advancements in differentially private support vector machines (SVMs), which play a vital role in the optimization of OWL models.
-DP-OWL aims to provide a practical solution for training OWL models on sensitive data, facilitating information sharing with mathematical privacy guarantees.
+Although our work is primarily motivated by the OWL framework, we emphasize that the primary novelty in our contribution is a framework for obtaining DP guarantees in the more general weighted empirical risk minimization (wERM) setting, which we refer to as \emph{differentially private weighted empirical risk minimization (DP-wERM)}.
+It can be shown that DP-OWL is a special case of DP-wERM.
+By applying the DP-wERM framework to train DP-OWL models, we aim to provide a practical solution for training OWL models on sensitive data, facilitating information sharing with mathematical privacy guarantees.